Polymarket

 - Approve the maximum possible amount of USDC (using the

-value) for the Polymarket USDC token contract. - Set the approval for the CTF contract, allowing it to interact with your account for trading purposes.
+MAX_INTvalue) for the Polymarket USDC token contract. - Set the approval for the CTF contract, allowing it to interact with your account for trading purposes.

-You can also adjust the approval amount in the script instead of using MAX_INT
+You can also adjust the approval amount in the script instead of using MAX_INT,

 with the amount specified in fractional units of USDC.e, though this has not been tested.